 This study is looking at levels of a protein made by the placenta called Placenta Growth Factor or PlGF to find women at risk of pre-eclampsia.
 Women can participate if they are between 20 and 36 weeks pregnant and have suspected pre-eclampsia.
-If you are interested in taking part in this research please contact Dr Kate Duhig at Womens Health, St Thomas Hospital, London SE1 7EH.
+We have now completed our recruitment for this study.

 This study is trying to find out if delivery in women with pre-eclampsia between 34 and 37 weeks of pregnancy reduces complications for the mother without harming the baby.
 This avenue will be compared to expectant management (or the 'wait-and-watch' approach) and delivery at 37 weeks.
-To register your interest in this trial, please call the Ann Placzek on 01865289733 or email [email protected].
+To register your interest in this trial, please call the Trial Coordinator Anna Placzek on 01865289733 or email [email protected].

 PITCHES is a placebo-controlled trial looking at the effectiveness of a drug called ursodeoxycholic acid, or UDCA, in treating the liver disease intraphepatic cholestasis of pregnancy or ICP.
 Women can take part if they are suffering from ICP and are between 20 and 41 weeks' pregnant with a single baby or twins.
 To register your interest please call Anne Smith, the trial coordinator, on 01865289735 or email [email protected].

 A retained placenta (RP) is a complication after a normal birth, which affects nearly 11,000 women in the UK a year.
 This is where the placenta is not delivered straight away after giving birth.
 It is a major cause of major loss of blood (postpartum haemorrhage) which can lead in the most serious cases to the death of the mother.